 There is also a new chip called Apple U1 with Ultra-Wideband technology that debuts on smartphones and is aimed at offering improvements in AirDrop technology.
 These improvements will arrive with iOS 13.1 on September 30.

 There are more improvements in other sections: we have Dolby Atmos sound support and spatial audio for more surround sound, there is still wireless charging support and

 Three cameras to fight again for the best photographic mobile

 For years the iPhone was an absolute reference in the field of mobile photography, but for a while now Google and its unique commitment to computer photography – it imports almost both software and hardware, or perhaps more – has made the Pixels be considered in many scenarios superior to the iPhone in this area.

 Other mobiles have joined that fight to get the best photographic mobile with more sensors for cameras more versatile than ever, and now Apple has wanted to return to the fight with an approach that tries to take advantage of both options.

-Thus, the new iPhone makes more efforts in the processing of those images, but it also has a new rear camera system that now makes use of three sensors instead of the two of its previous high-end models.
+Thus, the new iPhone makes more efforts in processing those images, but it also has a new rear camera system that now uses three sensors instead of the two of its previous high-end models.

-These three sensors have an identical resolution, 12 Mpixels, and will allow access to a wide-angle f / 1.8, a super wide-angle f / 2.0 and a 120 ° field of view and an f / 2.4 telephoto that will also give greater versatility.
+These three sensors have an identical resolution, 12 Mpixels.
+They will allow access to a wide-angle f / 1.8, a super wide-angle f / 2.0 and a 120 ° field of view and an f / 2.4 telephoto that will also give greater versatility.